ruck94301/gcp-receiver/README.md

 * For "production" use,
     1. in main-gcp.yaml, disable the GET query actions (to provide data privacy),
     2. "deploy" the app to GCP,
-    3. provide the GCP-Project URL for use by the sender sw.
+    3. provide the GCP-Project URL for use by the sender sw,
+    4. smoke test.